-- Florida Film Festival — If you’re a film lover, be sure to attend the annual Florida Film Festival which will be going into its 27th year.
+- Florida Film Festival — If you’re a film lover, be sure to attend the annual Florida Film Festival.
 Ten days and well over 150 films later, you’ll be sure to find one you can enjoy.

 - Jungle Adventures — Ever dreamed of petting a tarantula?
 Here’s your chance.
 This activity is more than just a trip to the zoo.
 You’ll get to experience exotic animals in their natural jungle habitat.

 - Carmine Oddities Boutique — If you like searching through vast collections of oddities, head to Carmine Oddities Boutique.
-You’ll find unique, one-of-a-kind items that will have you saying “wow, I’ve never seen anything like it!”
+You’ll find unique, one-of-a-kind items that will have you saying, “wow, I’ve never seen anything like this!”

 Want to attend a sporting event?
 Here are some teams you can cheer on in Orlando: